 Note: You can’t withdraw money from your banks in Iran.
 You need to have cash on you before you enter the country.
 While it is possible to pay for some things with credit cards, it’s not reliable as their acceptance changes a lot and the ATM’s only take local bank cards.

-After paying for your visa, you'll head back to the visa window.
-Hand in your passport and wait until it's ready.
+After paying for your visa, you’ll head back to the visa on arrival for Iran window.
+Hand in your passport and wait until it’s ready.
 Depending on how many people from your flight are also applying it can take anywhere from 10-20 minutes.

 Step 4: Buy Travel Insurance

 The last step before you can leave the airport is to show proof of travel insurance.
 The policy needs to mention Iran specifically, or it won’t be accepted.

 If you do arrive and don’t have the right kind of insurance or don’t have any at all, you can buy a policy at the airport.